[Eye Interview] Inside criminal minds

 “Memories linger on for quite some time,” he said.

 He was also not free from fear.
-He recalled the shock he felt when he learnt that a photo of him was found at the home of a suspect.
+He recalled the shock he felt when he learned that a photo of him was found at the home of a suspect.

-To avoid letting work affect his upbeat personality, Kwon made it a rule to have an after-party after closing a case at a nearby pub, simply to talk.
+To avoid letting work affect his upbeat personality, Kwon made it a rule to have a party after closing a case at a nearby pub, simply to talk.

 “It could be an unbearable burden if we (policemen) have to endure such mental pain all alone.
 We gather together often, just to exchange idle chitchat sometimes,” he said.

-Having grown up in a Catholic family, faith also helped him to get through the day, without letting the work obscure who he really was, quoting Friedrich Nietzsche’s admonishment that those who fight monsters risk becoming monsters themselves.
+Having grown up in a Catholic family, faith also helped him to get through the day, Kwon said, quoting Friedrich Nietzsche’s admonishment that those who fight monsters risk becoming monsters themselves.

 “It seems to me that our judicial system is better than some people worry with regard to the possibility of executing falsely-charged, innocent citizens.
 I also believe that the statute of limitations should be abolished for serious crimes,” he said.